 Freshman and transfer students are students that are considered 'new' to UVU.
-Freshman students could be just graduating from high school or are just begining to enroll in college level courses.
+Freshman students could be just graduating from high school or are just beginning to enroll in college level courses.
 A student with any amount of concurrent enrollment or AP classes is still considered a new student for scholarship purposes.
-Transfer students are students that have attended another college after graduating from high school. and completed 12 or more credit hours at that other college, but are new to UVU.
+Transfer students are students that have attended another college after graduating from high school, and completed 12 or more credit hours at that other college, but are new to UVU.
 Any amount less than 12 credit hours from a different college would be considered a freshman.

 UVU has scholarships to award from several areas on campus that take into consideration a wide range of criteria that are discovered by the online scholarship application.
 Scholarships are awarded on a yearly or semester-by-semester basis.
 To be considered for most scholarships, applicants must be admitted to UVU, submit ACT Scores (if applicable), submit their high school or college transcript, which ever is appropriate and complete the online comprehensive scholarship application by February 1.